© The Association of Anaesthetists of Great Britain and Ireland

 NOTICE TO CONTRIBUTORS

 Anaesthesia is the official journal of the Association of Anaesthetists of Great Britain and Ireland and is published monthly.
 It is international in scope and comprehensive in coverage.
 It publishes original, peer-reviewed articles on all aspects of general and regional anaesthesia, intensive care and pain therapy, including research on equipment.
-Although primarily a clinical journal, we do accept animal or basic science research but such articles must be relevant to human studies; this relevance should be specifically stated by the authors.
+Although primarily a clinical journal, we welcome submissions of animal or basic science papers if the authors can demonstrate their clinical relevance.

 The Editorial Board of Anaesthesia supports the statement on Geopolitical Intrusion on Editorial Decisions, by the World Association of Medical Editors and is a member of the Committee on Publication Ethics.